RJW20/pacman-ai-NEAT/README.md

 ### Phase 2 - Dots and Blinky

 #### Setup
-In this phase we also add Blinky into the Maze.
+In this phase we add Blinky into the Maze.
 This should teach PacMan to avoid the Ghosts, while still retaining the ability to hunt down the PacDots.

 #### End criteria
 Eating all of the PacDots (240).
 This is actually easier to achieve now because reacting to Blinky stops PacMan from getting stuck in endless loops.